syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Nuget-packages-required-word-to-pdf.md

 ## Converting Charts

-The following NuGet package need to be installed additionally to preserve chart as image in Word to PDF, and Image conversions.
+The following NuGet package need to be installed additionally to preserve chart as image in Word to PDF conversion.

 <table>
 <thead>